 - Qualifying widow(er) with dependent child

-Also, you might find you need to make changes if you had important life events that happened in 2015.
-That includes things like getting married, divorced, having a child, going to school or changing jobs.
+Also, you might need to make changes if you had important life events in 2016, such as getting married or divorced, having a child, going to school, or changing jobs.

 5. Gather Your Documents

-For income information, you'll need the forms you received from your employer and banks, which might include some of the following:
+For income information, you’ll need the forms you received from employers and banks, which might include some of the following: